 Worsening Damage

-This is more likely going to happen if it’s in an area that sees a lot of action, like the middle of the driver’s seat.
-The stuffing inside your chair can begin to emerge, making things look worse.
+This is more likely to happen in an area that sees a lot of action, like the middle of the driver’s seat.
+After a while, the stuffing inside your chair can begin to emerge from the burn marks, making things look worse.

 It isn’t just about aesthetics, either.
 It’s simpler to patch up the surface of the material rather than plug up a deep groove.